jukefr/readme-manager/README.md

 You can use javascript inside the templates and also async templates for data fetching (see Eta docs)

+Awaits are only supported at the top level `README.template.md`.

 ## Templating docs
 The templating engine use is https://deno.land/x/eta@v1.12.3.